 Spectra is a fiber that is 10 times stronger than steel, yet is incredibly lightweight.
 Wakeboard ropes made from Spectra will float, are very durable, and have zero-stretch.

-Wakeboard Rope Coating
+Wakeboard Rope Coatings

 Wakeboard Rope Length

 Wakeboard ropes vary in length from 55' to 80'+.
-The right rope length for you depends on your experience level, the boat's wake, how big you go, and personal preference.
+The right rope length for you depends on your experience level, the boat's wake, boat speed, how big you go, and personal preference.
 A starting point is around 65'.
 From there, riders increase the length of their ropes based on their ability to continue to clear the wake.
 Wakes are different shapes and widths at different distances behind the boat.
 A shorter rope places the wakeboarder at a narrower section of the wake (the narrowest part of the wake being closest to the boat).
 With a longer rope you can generate more speed into the wake and catch more air as you pop off of the wake.
 The longer your rope, the higher amplitude and the longer distance you'll achieve.

 Handle features have evolved to accommodate the demands of every wakeboarder.
 Today's handles are all about ergonomics with different materials, shapes, and sizes designed specifically for comfort and performance.